peppeocchi/php-cron-scheduler/README.md

 ## How it works
 Instead of adding a new entry in the crontab for each cronjob you have to run, you can add only one cron job to your crontab and define the commands in your .php file.

-Create your `cronjobs.php` file like this
+Create your `scheduler.php` file like this
 ```php
 <?php require_once __DIR__ . '/../vendor/autoload.php';